adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productlist/v2/productlist/README.md

 5. `./showTitle` - if true the component displays the category title
 6. `./showImage` - if true the component displays the category image
 7. `./id` - defines the component HTML ID attribute
-8. `./fragments` - this is a multifield allowing configuration of content fragments to be inserted in the product list
+8. `./fragments` - this is a multifield allowing configuration of experience fragments to be inserted in the product list

 ## BEM Description